-DNS record types · Cloudflare DNS docs
+DNS record types

 - If the Proxy Status is DNS Only, you can customize the value.

-- Proxy status: For more details, refer to Proxied DNS records.
+- Proxy status: For more details, refer to Proxied DNS records .

 CNAME

-CNAME records direct browser requests to an origin web server, but — unlike an A or AAA record — do so via a hostname like
+CNAME records direct browser requests to an origin web server, but — unlike an A or AAAA record — do so via a hostname like

 example.com instead of an IP address.